Phreet/pb-text-divider-row/README.md

-# 🗂 Text Divider Row
+# :deciduous_tree: Text Divider Row

 This card is for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) to display a text divider in an entities card